Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Acknowledgments

 \section{Acknowledgments}

 We thank the AAC user who provided their text for use in our final evaluation.
-This work was funded by the National Institute of Health / National Institute on Deafness and Other Communication Disorders (R01DC009834) and by the National Science Foundation (IIS-1750193).
+We thank Soufia Bahmani for her work on the subword LLM word prediction algorithm used in \cref{table_final_eval_ks}.
+This work was funded by the National Institutes of Health / National Institute on Deafness and Other Communication Disorders (R01DC009834) and by the National Science Foundation (IIS-1750193 and IIS-2402876).
 Any opinions presented in this work are those of the authors and do not reflect the opinions of our funding agencies.